digital-land/digital-land.info/application/templates/pages/guidance/publish-data-on-your-website.md

 The webpage must include, for each dataset:

-- the link to the data URL
+- the link to the endpoint URL
 - a summary of what the data is about
 - a statement that the data is provided under the [Open Government Licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)